teateatea/heartbreaker/A/Classes/1/Bespoke/Chimera-Host (Draft).md

 ---
 [[home|Home]] | **Chimera-Host** | [[Magic-User]]
 ___
 *Your mind is a many-headed beast, each more exceptional than the last.
-You may grow into a one-man army, if your mind doesn't mutiny against itself.
-For now, you're just a fledgling, awkwardly wielding your gangly mind.*
+You might grow into a one-man army, if your mind doesn't mutiny against itself.
+For now, you're just a fledgling Chimera, awkwardly wielding your gangly mind.*

-**Proficiencies, Level Progression, and Combat as Magic-User (Maestro).**
+**Class Proficiencies, Level Progression, and Combat as Magic-User (Maestro).**
 ___
 **Hit Dice:** 1d4<br>**Armour:** None<br>**Weapons:** Dagger<br>**Languages:** Common
 ___